No Dig Pipe Patch Repair & Relining

 Once the patch has cured (hardened) the packer is deflated and withdrawn.

-The resulting chemically resistant ‘patch’ is structurally sound, has minimal effect on the diameter of the pipe, is a permanent repair and the work to place the patch has caused minimal disruption to the surrounding roads / footpaths and infrastructure.
+The resulting chemically resistant ‘patch’ is waterproof and structurally sound, has minimal effect on the diameter of the pipe, is a permanent repair and the work to install the patch has caused minimal disruption to the surrounding roads / footpaths and infrastructure.

-Patches can vary in length between 600mm and 5metres, and there is almost no limit to the distance along the pipe from a manhole that a patch can be installed.
+Patches can vary in length between 600mm and 5 metres or more, and there is almost no limit to the distance along the pipe from a manhole that a patch can be installed.